 Finally, I just want to thank you all so much for your kind words in regard to the last post.
 Also, we, or Ben I should say, added another panel of pegboard to one of our kitchen walls.
 While it is a relatively simple project, I wrote up a rough how-to guide in case any of you are interested and need a little direction:

-2 red bell peppers (to yield about 2 cups chopped), stemmed and seeded
+- 2 red bell peppers, stemmed and seeded, diced to yield about 2 cups

-2 beefsteak tomatoes (to yield about 2 cups chopped)
+- 2 beefsteak tomatoes, diced to yield about 2 cups

-3. After about 25 minutes or more or less — when the peppers and tomatoes are tender and nearly all of the liquid has evaporated — add the basil to the pot, give it a stir, then transfer the contents of the pot to a food processor or blender.
+- When the peppers and tomatoes are tender and nearly all of the liquid has evaporated and the tomatoes and peppers are beginning to stick to pot, add the basil, butter, and oil to the pot, give it a stir, then transfer the contents of the pot to a food processor or blender.
 Blend until smooth.
-Add as much butter and olive oil as you like.
-I use 2 tablespoons of butter and 2 tablespoons of olive oil.
-Blend again until smooth.
 Taste.
-Adjust seasoning as necessary.
+Adjust seasoning with more salt and pepper as necessary.